 With a prevention and recovery-focused orientation, this dynamic programme combines theory with work based learning to ensure that our graduates are perfectly placed to access a variety of careers in this ever-developing sector.
 There are a range of assessments across the programme which ensure that each graduate has a full CV – students on the programme will develop anti stigma campaigns, produce health promotion leaflets and give presentations, reflecting the real life skills needed by future employers.
 Students will also develop their self-awareness and emotional literacy, alongside reflective and interpersonal skills – all of which are key to becoming an effective and competent practitioner.

 The course is taught on two full days per week but students are expected to engage in both directed and independent study outside of these hours.
 Students will be assigned a personal tutor on enrolment who will support them throughout their time on the programme.
 The department operates an open door policy, meaning that students do not have to make an appointment in order to be able to access their personal tutor but are welcome to pop in.
 We also offer an established peer mentor system, so students can access support from fellow learners.

-This course is also available to study as a three year degree (without a foundation year) BA (Hons) Mental Health & Wellbeing UCAS Code: 2C3B
+This course is also available to study as a three year degree (without a foundation year) BSc (Hons) Mental Health & Wellbeing UCAS Code: 2C3B

 Try before you apply!